Sianna Ginger

 Sianna Ushandi Ginger (born 26 July 2005) is an Australian cricketer who currently plays for Queensland in the Women's National Cricket League (WNCL).
-She plays as a right-handed batter and right-arm medium bowler.
+She plays as a right-handed batter and right-arm fast-medium bowler.

 Domestic career

 Ginger plays grade cricket for Valley District Cricket Club.
 In December 2022, Ginger captained Queensland at the Cricket Australia Under-19 National Female Championships, and was the third-highest run-scorer in the tournament, with 237 runs.
 Ginger was first named in a senior Queensland squad in February 2023.
 She made her debut for the side on 17 February 2023, against South Australia in the WNCL, scoring 33 runs.
 She followed this up two days later by scoring 35 from 30 deliveries against the same opposition.

 International career

 In December 2022, Ginger was named in the Australia Under-19 squad for the 2023 ICC Under-19 Women's T20 World Cup.
 She played five matches in the tournament, scoring 55 runs and taking seven wickets at an average of 5.57.
 She took figures of 3/13 against both India and England.

+Ginger took her first five-wicket haul in List A cricket against England A on 2 April 2025.
+She scored her first century in first-class cricket against India A on 23 August 2025.